 Then, during lockdown, another glimpse at Roseberry’s brilliance with pen and paper in hand – and perhaps the biggest clue of what was to come today.
 “Thumbnails in a sketchbook, notes on a napkin or a doodle on an airplane, these humble creative moments happen when you least expect them,” the House wrote alongside a series of doodles, some scrappy, others scrupulous.
 “However insignificant they may seem at first, they can become couture magic when brought to life by the atelier.
 For creative director @danielroseberry, the design process begins and ends with a pen and paper and the solitary act of a simple drawing.”

 Today, it ended exactly here, as the House presented its Haute Couture Fall-Winter 2020/21 collection on the page.
-Via frenzied strokes and intense colour, the inherited impulse of Elsa Schiaparelli was manifest.
+Via frenzied strokes and intense color, the inherited impulse of Elsa Schiaparelli was manifest.
 Her beautiful chaos became Roseberry’s beautiful chaos, and how glorious it was.
 “This collection is a tribute to that impulse to create,” he mused.
 “Everything has changed, but imagination, and the drive to create, has never been more relevant, or more profound.”

 “It’s also why the world of Schiaparelli has never felt more reflective of our time.
 Elsa’s commitment to the surreal, her fascination with inverting our everyday reality, has never been more timely.
 This collection is full of tributes to her work and her obsessions, done in my way, on new terms.”